crimson-requiem/antithesis/README.md

 # antithesis
 Site with comics, games, music,  and a soundboard.
-(Maintained as of December 31 2024) Also has a soundboard, so that's nice!
+(Maintained as of March 2 2025) Also has a soundboard, so that's nice!
 <br>
 This site is rated highly by nine out of ten school administrators~